top of page

 Community Exchange

-Worthwhile Mercantile focuses on strengthening the social connections among Talentonians through an organized exchange of services, skills, and resources.
+Worthwhile Talent focuses on strengthening the social connections among Talentonians through an organized exchange of goods, services, and skills.

 We call this the Community Exchange.